avs-origami/avs-origami.github.io/site/projects/safe-control-aircraft.md

-**[Improving Robotic Exploration via RL Graph Pruning             06/2025 - present
+**[Safe Robotic Control for Autonomous Aircraft Swarms            06/2025 - present
 --------------------------------------------------------------------------------]**

 This work aims to extend an existing approach to safety-guaranteed reinforcement